brentvollebregt/nitratine.net/README.md

 ## Deployment
 Automated deployment is done using GitHub actions.
 The workflow to build and deploy the site can be found in [main.yml](/.github/workflows/main.yml).

+## Testing
+Tests can be run by executing `python -m unittest discover -s tests` in the root of the project.